SeiteLite/SeiteLite/README.md

 ## Prerequisites

-- PHP 8+.
+- PHP 8.3+.
 SeiteLite is currently being developed and tested with PHP 8.3.6.
-- Apache web server.
+- Apache web server 2.3+.
 SeiteLite relies on `.htaccess` files for directory-level configuration.
+- Node.js

+All prerequisites are installed in the development Docker container.

 ## Getting started